Russia faces global outrage over bodies in Ukraine's streets

 Poland, which is on Ukraine’s border and has taken in large numbers of refugees, angrily singled out France and Germany for not taking tougher action and urged Europe to quickly wean itself off Russian energy.
 But Germany said it would stick with a more gradual approach of phasing out coal and oil imports over the next several months.

-But Poland’s prime minister, who described Russia under Putin as a “totalitarian-fascist state,” called for actions “that will finally break Putin’s war machine.”
+But Poland’s prime minister described Russia under Putin as a “totalitarian-fascist state” and called for actions “that will finally break Putin’s war machine.”

-“President Macron, how many times have you negotiated with Putin?
-What have you achieved? … Would you negotiate with Hitler, with Stalin, with Pol Pot?”
-Mateusz Morawiecki asked.

-The U.S. and its allies have sought to punish Russia for the invasion by imposing sweeping economic sanctions.
-But they may be reluctant to impose measures that cause further harm to a global economy still recovering from the coronavirus pandemic.

 Putin’s Feb.
 24 invasion has left thousands of people dead and forced more than 4 million Ukrainians to flee their country.